SMCC Safety Minute - Reporting Workplace Injuries & the **REVISED** Supervisor Incident Form - October 29, 2024

 Waste Management

-This section does not cover handling of refuse (i.e. office or kitchen waste), recycling (i.e. plastic bottles or paper), and waste cooking oil or grease trap solids.
-Refuse & recycling are managed by Facilities.
+Refuse (i.e. office or kitchen waste), recycling (i.e. plastic bottles or paper), scrap metal (i.e. old refrigerator or metal desk) and grease trap solids are managed by Facilities.
+Please contact them for assistance.

 Title Description File type